Deebo415/Coursera---Getting-And-Cleaning-Data-Final-Project/CodeBook.md

 The set of variables that were estimated from these signals are:

 mean(): Mean value

 std(): Standard deviation

-mad(): Median absolute deviation max(): Largest value in array min(): Smallest value in array sma(): Signal magnitude area energy(): Energy measure.
-Sum of the squares divided by the number of values. iqr(): Interquartile range entropy(): Signal entropy arCoeff(): Autorregresion coefficients with Burg order equal to 4 correlation(): correlation coefficient between two signals maxInds(): index of the frequency component with largest magnitude meanFreq(): Weighted average of the frequency components to obtain a mean frequency skewness(): skewness of the frequency domain signal kurtosis(): kurtosis of the frequency domain signal bandsEnergy(): Energy of a frequency interval within the 64 bins of the FFT of each window. angle(): Angle between to vectors.
+mad(): Median absolute deviation

+max(): Largest value in array

+min(): Smallest value in array

+sma(): Signal magnitude area

+energy(): Energy measure.
+Sum of the squares divided by the number of values.

+iqr(): Interquartile range

+entropy(): Signal entropy

+arCoeff(): Autorregresion coefficients with Burg order equal to 4

+correlation(): correlation coefficient between two signals

+maxInds(): index of the frequency component with largest magnitude

+meanFreq(): Weighted average of the frequency components to obtain a mean frequency

+skewness(): skewness of the frequency domain signal

+kurtosis(): kurtosis of the frequency domain signal

+bandsEnergy(): Energy of a frequency interval within the 64 bins of the FFT of each window.

+angle(): Angle between to vectors.

 Additional vectors obtained by averaging the signals in a signal window sample.
 These are used on the angle() variable:

 gravityMean

 tBodyAccMean

 tBodyAccJerkMean

 tBodyGyroMean

 tBodyGyroJerkMeanDownload the dataset

 Dataset downloaded and extracted under the folder called UCI HAR Dataset

-4. Need to now compile sub-tables of features, subjects, activities, test data, and training data. features <- features.txt : 561 rows, 2 columns
-The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ. activities <- activity_labels.txt : 6 rows, 2 columns List of activities performed when the corresponding measurements were taken and its codes (labels)
+4. Need to now compile sub-tables of features, subjects, activities, test data, and training data. features <- features.txt (561 rows x 2 columns[ID and Variable]) The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ. activities <- activity_labels.txt : 6 rows, 2 columns List of activities performed when the corresponding measurements were taken and its codes (labels)